Create a Killer Resume and Cover Letter

 Focus

-Focus on areas which will be seen as an advantage to your example, or your summer job doing the books for a local company.
+Focus on areas that will be seen as an advantage to your example, or your summer job doing the books for a local company.
 If you’ve held several jobs try to highlight the ones which are important and leave casual jobs out if possible.
 Unless of course, your casual job was as a volunteer to a community project and you’re applying to work for a charity.
-In a case like this, your casual job may be the perfect way to demonstrate your relevant skills.
-Include references which can be checked, with up-to-date contact details, on a separate sheet of paper if you wish.
+In a case like this, your casual job may be the perfect way to demonstrate your relevant

 Once you’ve got your basic details and academic and employment history down and laid out in a clear, to-the-point way, you can add the parts which you hope will make the impact you desire.
 This is vital and should convey to the personnel manager reading your resume a sense that you can bring something special to the position.
 You’ll be expected to say why you feel that the position is right for you, as well as what you as an individual can bring to the firm.